SanderMertens/bake/README.md

 }
 ```

-For big projects, all these different rules could complicate the `project.json` quite a bit.
-It would be even better to encapsulate this logic in a separate bake project:
+### I want to wrap a C library so I can use it as a bake dependency.
+How do I do this?
+It would be nice if we could wrap `libm.so` from the previous example in a bake `math` package, aso we don't have to repeat this configuration for every project.
+Bake lets us do this with the `"dependee"` attribute:

 ```json
 {